Drvar: Bosnian War

 In September 1995, Drvar, as well as some other municipalities, was taken over by Croatian forces, and the Serb population fled.
 Many of them moved to Banja Luka.
 During this period, Drvar was nearly deserted.
 Leading up to 1995, Drvar was populated almost entirely by Bosnian Serbs.
 During the Bosnian War between 1992 and 1995, Drvar was controlled by what is now called the Republika Srpska.

 On 3 August 1995, the Croatian Armed Forces with the help of Bosnian Croats began shelling Drvar, from the mountain of Šator.
 Two Drvar citizens were killed and older men and women began to evacuate to Petrovac.
 One day later, the Croatian Government armed forces began "Operation Storm", called by European Union Special Envoy to the Former Yugoslavia Carl Bildt, "the most efficient ethnic cleansing we've seen in the Balkans", in the "Dalmatinska zagora" region of Croatia, and columns of hundreds of thousands of refugees in cars, on tractors, wagons and on foot began to pass through Drvar as they fled their homes in Croatia.
-The shelling on the outlying areas of Drvar by Croatian Government forces was renewed and continued for days.
+The shelling of the outlying areas of Drvar by the Croatian Government forces had reoccurred and continued for days.

 Aftermath

 In late 1995, after the Dayton Peace Accord was signed, Drvar became part of the Federation of Bosnia and Herzegovina, after which Croat politicians enticed up to 6,000 Bosnian Croats, mainly displaced persons from central Bosnia, to move to Drvar, by promising such things as jobs and keys to vacant homes.
 A further 2,500 Croat HVO troops and their families were stationed there, also occupying the homes of displaced Bosnian Serb citizens.
 This drastically changed the population and from 1995 to 1999 the population was primarily Croatian.

-In 1996, small numbers of Serbs began to try to return to their homes but faced harassment and discrimination by the Croats.
-The return continued nonetheless despite the ongoing looting and burning of their homes in 1996–1998.
+In 1996, small numbers of Serbs attempted to return to their homes but faced harassment and discrimination by Croats.
+Nonetheless, they continued to return despite the ongoing looting and burning of their homes from 1996 to 1998.

 In 1998, Croat opposition to the return of displaced Bosnian Serb citizens culminated in riots and murders.
 Buildings and houses were torched, United Nations International Police Task Force personnel, SFOR personnel and Mayor, Mile Marceta (elected with Serb refugee votes) were attacked, and two displaced elderly Serbs who had recently returned to Drvar were murdered.

-Much of the damage done to the town of Drvar was done not during the war, but during its subsequent occupation by Croat civilians and military personnel as the homes and business of displaced Bosnian Serbs attempting to return to Drvar were looted and burned.
+Much of the damage done to the town of Drvar was done not during the war, but during its subsequent occupation by Croat civilians and military personnel as the homes and businesses of displaced Bosnian Serbs attempting to return to Drvar were looted and burned.
 The local government and companies, the few that exist, are dominated by the Croats, and Serbs have difficulty finding employment.